bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 ```

 ???
-Now you can import that module with your `src/main.js`:
+Now you can import that module from your `src/main.js`:

 Done!
 This will add a style tag to your document, directly from your JS bundle.